thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Pushing an Event View Controller

-In addition, we want to present a read-only HUMEventViewController when we tap on a pin.
+In addition, we want to present a read-only `HUMEventViewController` when we tap on a pin.
 So, we'll see the event view controller come on screen when we tap an annotation, and when we hit the back button we'll see the annotation callout reminding us which annotation we tapped.

-Presenting the HUMEventViewController means responding to the mapView delegate method `mapView:didSelectAnnotationView:`.
-As long as the annotation is a HUMEvent object, we want to push a new view controller with that object.
+Presenting the `HUMEventViewController` means responding to the mapView delegate method `-mapView:didSelectAnnotationView:`.
+As long as the annotation is a `HUMEvent` object, we want to push a new view controller with that object.

 	// HUMMapViewController.m